Join us for Local Democracy Week 2020

 Local Democracy Week is for everyone.
 In previous years we’ve been proud to work with our citizens and with many local organisations, including community groups, schools, the University of Huddersfield, libraries, museums and local businesses, as well as national partners.
-Most of the events in our programme are open to everyone, but we’re also always keen to include events for children and young people, events for staff, and activities that include our local councillors.
+Most things in our programme are open to everyone, but we’re also always keen to include events for children and young people, events for staff, and activities that include our local councillors.

 How to get involved